wintercounter/ccss/README.md

 #### Number values

-Properties awaiting for numeric values with unit can accept pure numbers for built-in automatic `unit` support.
+Properties awaiting for numeric values with a unit can accept pure numbers for built-in automatic `unit` support.

 If not a number is given, the value will be used as-is.